jaceldran/zentric/demo/README.md

 **IN PROGRESS**.
 This is a growing list of samples for core and component libraries.

-Everything is easier to understand with a working demo.
+It is always easier to understand with a working demo. http://cdn.zentric.es/zentric/demo.

 This folder  contains the sources for a full demo application with most of standar components which are clasified by subfolders: